iamthequeen/LinkTree/README.md

-# Link Tree Clone
+# Linktree Clone
-This linktree clone shares many links at once and has a beautiful design that’s eye-catching.
+This Linktree clone shares many links at once and has a beautiful design that’s eye-catching.
 The style aids in polishing the brand and can make users more willing to visit links!